 I can call it a miracle or a divine design that a dream of connecting with a tribal family got fulfilled when I got to know we’re visiting such a family; deep in the forest of north Gujarat.
 Our host for the next two days was scheduled with a Muslim family inside the Balaram-Ambaji Wildlife Sanctuary.
 I was thrilled but the way, I was told, was like climbing Mt.
 Everest.
 I crossed my fingers; both of hands and legs!

-With help of Google Maps, lots of walking in the wild, and a little bit of asking local humans, we reached at the base point.
+With help of Google Maps, lots of walking in the wild, and a little bit of asking local humans, we reached the base point.
 This was small hamlet from where we were supposed to start.
 Our host was to meet us at this spot.
 We were greeted warmly but the rural family.
 They offered us water and food.
 The head of the family had already been directed by our host.

 I fondly, interacted with the children while Yogesh Mathuria and Vijai Yadav were busy talking other things and taking directions to the destination.
 The children couldn’t speak my language and I couldn’t speak theirs but see the magic; we were good friends in no time.

-Heart-to-heart communication showed us a way.
+Heart-to-heart communication showed us the way.

-Once again, I was prompted by love that it has no border; none of those we humans create.
+Once again, I was prompted by the love that it has no border; none of those we humans create.
 I had an iPad Mini on me and aha!
 Before I go ahead, I need to thank my previous employer who gifted me this gadget for working for a decade with them.
 So…I went ahead to teach them photography.
 I just showed them the basic tool—view and click button.
 To my surprise, actually not, some of them clicked beautiful pictures – of their home and school.
 One such special child was Bibili.
 She was too much.
 She’s the girl is extreme screen left and seemed like the leader of the mischievous gang!

 Finally, after a rough and tough walk, we reached our destination village—Khatisitra.

 This village—in a small district—was like a dream come true.
 We’re welcomed in a beautiful tribal style by the family of our host Mustukhan Sukh.
 It’s a small hamlet deep inside the forest; not even on the map of India.
 It has been completely forgotten by the government and people.
 There is nothing that a rural village of our country has.
-It shares border with the western state of Rajasthan and is very close to the popular hill station—Mount Abu.
-The location on the border is its biggest problem as well as advantage.
+It shares the border with the western state of Rajasthan and is very close to the popular hill station—Mount Abu.
+The location on the border is its biggest problem as well as an advantage.
 But, the people are colorful and lovely!

 Within no time, they made us so comfortable.
 Our host has done his graduation in rural studies and post-graduation in social service.
 He always wanted to serve the rural community and in the young age of around 25, when most of the youth are busy thinking to either go abroad or earn lots of money and fame, he left his home to work for the rural population of his state.
 He came to this area and adopted this village and started his journey to serve these tribal.